-Rescued is our favorite breed.
+Rescue is our favorite breed

 Adoptable Kittens and Cats